-Evidence of the identity (e.g. name, e-mail address; FQDN) and if necessary of any specific attributes of the corresponding Subject are collected by the TSP directly or by attestation from a third party.
+Evidence of the identity and if necessary of any specific attributes of the corresponding Subject are collected by the TSP directly or by attestation from a third party.
 Submitted evidence may be in the form of either paper or electronic documentation.
-The RA identifies the Subscriber on the basis of the identifying documents and evidences that the Subscriber presents, as stipulated in chapter 3.2 of this document.
+The RA identifies the Subscriber on the basis of the identifying documents that the Subscriber presents, as stipulated in chapter 3.2 of this document.